sajabdoli/End-to-end/README.md

 # End-to-end_jsalt
-end to end models for speacker recognition
+end to end models for speacker Verification